leafagency/contact-app/README.md

-# Leaf Project Template • 0.0.1
+# Contact App • 0.0.1

 ## Introduction

-The aim of this project is to provide a good starting point for the front end of all Leaf sites, whether they be basic HTML/CSS or a single page JavaScript app.
+The aim of this project is to create the simplest, most flexible contact forms possible for developers and designers to be able to drop into their site.

 ## Installation